christiangemesi/rfobaden-incident-manager/docs/backend/002-models.md

 ## Testing

-Test classes for models may extend `PojoTest`, which provides tests for `equals(Object)` and `toString()`. `Model` subtypes may extend `ModelTests`, which builts on top of `PojoTest`, but requires a `Generator`.
+Test classes for models may extend `PojoTest`, which provides tests for `equals(Object)` and `toString()`. `Model` subtypes may extend `ModelTests`, which builds on top of `PojoTest`, but requires a `Generator`.

 ### Generators

 Generators are classes that provide fake data for testing purposes.
 They are stored in the tests packages under `test.generators`.
 It is recommended that you implement generators for every model type.
-Normal models can extend `Generator`, generator for `Model` subtypes can extend `ModelGenerator`.
+Normal models can extend `Generator`, generators for `Model` subtypes can extend `ModelGenerator`.

 After implementing a new generator, it has to be added to the `@Import`  annotation of the  `TestConfig` class found in the test package.
 This ensures that the generator gets loaded into your tests.